-Venom from poisonous snakes can cause local tissue death (necrosis), bleeding and destruction of blood cells (hematological problems), and nerve (neurological) damage (coma, paralysis).
-This snake bite has caused the hand to swell and local tissue death on the finger.
+Venom from poisonous snakes can cause tissue death (necrosis) swelling, bleeding and destruction of blood cells (hematological problems), and nerve (neurological) damage (coma, paralysis).
+This snake bite has caused swelling and local tissue death on the finger.

 |Review Date: 2/27/2008|

 Reviewed By: Stephen C. Acosta, MD, Department of Emergency Medicine, Portland VA Medical Center, Portland, OR.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.